sanjayAdhikari/palm-call/description.readme.md

 6. After all these detail, system will generate wayBillNumber on the overview/confirmation page on this page we will show all the details that is filled by the user and can edit the specific section, on this page, user can also apply the coupon code which they will see the estimated discounted price.
-7. After User confirmed the order, Hyre admin will either accept or reject the order depending on the data provided by the user, if accepted -> our cargo boy will go and collect the goods and drop it to the cargo company, and cargo company will amendment the order with the actual weight (after packaging weight including boxes and cartoons).
+7. After User confirmed the order, Palmmind admin will either accept or reject the order depending on the data provided by the user, if accepted -> our cargo boy will go and collect the goods and drop it to the cargo company, and cargo company will amendment the order with the actual weight (after packaging weight including boxes and cartoons).
 8. After cargo amendment, User need to either go using notification or activity list page, selecting that order detail,